 — Frames from a higher priority AC may be included when at least one frame from the primary AC has

-been transmitted and all frames from the primary AC have been transmitted.
+been transmitted and all frames from the primary AC have been transmitted and frames from any AC may be included in an HE PPDU subject to the rules defined in 26.6.4 (Multi-TID A-MPDU and ack-enabled A-MPDU).

-— When an AP supports DL-MU-MIMO, frames from a higher or lower priority AC may be included
+— When an AP supports MU PPDUs, frames from a higher or lower priority AC may be included

-in a VHT or S1G MU PPDU with the TXVECTOR parameter(#2639) NUM_USERS > 1 when
+in a VHT or S1G MU PPDU with the TXVECTOR parameter(#2639) NUM_USERS > 1 or in an HE MU PPDU, when

 these frames do not increase the duration of the VHT or S1G MU PPDU beyond that required for the

-transmissions of the frames of the primary AC, targeting up to four STAs.
-Frames from the primary AC shall be transmitted first.
+transmissions of the frames of the primary AC.
+In a non-HE MU PPDU, frames from the primary AC shall be transmitted first. (#20654)

 When sharing, the TXOP limit that applies is the TXOP limit of the primary AC.